mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/tangen_normal_brush_engine.rst

        Paint on the layer beneath the filters with the tangent normal brush to have them be converted in real time.

 #.
-Finally, when done, hide the phongbumpmap filter-layer (but keep the normalize filter layer!) , and export the normal map for use in 3d programs.
+Finally, when done, hide the Phong bumpmap filter layer (but keep the Normalize filter layer!), and export the normal map for use in 3d programs.

 Drawing Direction Maps
 ~~~~~~~~~~~~~~~~~~~~~~

-Direction maps are made with the 'Direction' option in the Tangent Tilt options.
+Direction maps are made with the :guilabel:`Direction` option in the :guilabel:`Tangent Tilt` options.
 These normal maps are used to distort textures in a 3d program (to simulate for example, the flow of water) or to create maps that indicate how hair and brushed metal is brushed.
 Krita can't currently give feedback on how a given direction map will influence a distortion or shader, but these maps are a little easier to read.

-Just set the tangent-tilt option to direction, and draw.
+Just set the :guilabel:`Tangent Tilt` option to :guilabel:`Direction`, and draw.
 The direction your brush draws in will be the direction that is encoded in the colors.

 Only editing a single channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes you only want to edit a single channel.
-In that case set the blending mode of the brush to 'copy <channel>', with <channel> replaced with red, green or blue.
-These are under the misc section of the blending modes.
+In that case set the blending mode of the brush to :guilabel:`Copy <channel>`, with <channel> replaced with red, green or blue.
+These are under the :guilabel:`Misc` section of the blending modes.

-So, if you want the brush to only affect the red channel, set the blending mode to 'copy red'.
+So, if you want the brush to only affect the red channel, set the blending mode to :guilabel:`Copy Red`.

 .. figure:: /images/en/Krita_Filter_layer_invert_greenchannel.png
    :figwidth: 500

    The copy red, green and blue blending modes also work on filter-layers.

 This can also be done with filter layers.
-So if you quickly want to flip a layer's green channel, make an invert filter layer with 'copy green' above it.
+So if you quickly want to flip a layer's green channel, make an invert filter layer with :guilabel:`Copy Green` above it.

 Mixing Normal Maps
 ~~~~~~~~~~~~~~~~~~

-For mixing two normal maps, Krita has the Combine Normal Map blending mode under 'misc'.
+For mixing two normal maps, Krita has the :guilabel:`Combine Normal Map` blending mode under :guilabel:`Misc`.